 - Soy products: miso, tofu, tempeh

 We’ve already mentioned canned legumes, and canned tomatoes are always a better alternative for hothouse grown fresh in a pasta sauce.
 I find frozen fruits and veg a great standby.
 Frozen on the farm, they often have a better nutritional value than the same fruits and veg bought out of season, plus they will keep in the freezer for months.
-Frozen green peas and lima beans add protein and a dash of color to pastas and soups, while spinach saves time.
+Frozen green peas and lima beans add protein and a dash of color to pasta and soups, while spinach saves time.
 Fruits can brighten up a winter meal in compotes, crumbles, or delicious gelato.